Zhouxunzhe/habitat-lab/habitat-mas/README.md

 `--out`: desired path of your newly generated dataset.

 `--type`: the purpose of your dataset, currently there are three types: `height`, `distance`, `normal`.

-Besides, for dataset generation, you should:

-- download the dataset generation configuration data from [here](https://drive.google.com/drive/folders/1YVoCg2-tGkKWrdej4km6Abxsop0wS9XJ), and place them into the `data` folder.

-### Dataset Structure

-**Multi robot perception**

-- Mainly deploy robots spot and drone for object perception.
-- Objects are easy for drone to find, but hard for spot robot.

-**Multi robot manipulation**

-- Mainly deploy robots fetch and stretch for object rearrangement.
-- Objects are easy for stretch robot to get, but hard for fetch robot.

-**Multi robot mobility**

-- Mainly deploy robots spot and fetch for cross-floor navigation.
-- Cross-floor tasks are easy for spot to do, but hard for fetch robot.